BigPanda Event Enrichment Engine: The secret ingredient for AIOps

 Time Indicator

-James Beard, the pioneer of television cooking shows, once asked, “Where would we be without salt?”.
-Salt is often underrated, even though it is the ingredient that has the greatest impact on food and flavor in the modern world.
-It has its own taste, but also balances and enhances the flavor of other ingredients.
-Salt boosts sweetness and blocks bitterness, it has scientifically proven capabilities to intensify flavor compounds that are too subtle to detect (i.e. “bringing out the taste in food”) and it makes meat juicier by unravelling its strands of protein and allowing them to sop up liquids.
+James Beard, the pioneer of television cooking shows, once asked, “Where would we be without salt?”
+Salt is often overlooked, but it has a significant impact on food and flavor today.
+It has its own distinct taste, yet also balances and complements the flavors of other ingredients.
+Salt enhances sweetness and reduces bitterness.
+It has been scientifically shown to boost flavor compounds that are often too subtle to notice, “bringing out the taste in food.”) and it makes meat juicier by unraveling its strands of protein and allowing them to absorb liquids.

 I bet you didn’t know this, and maybe don’t really care now that you do… but you should.
 Because, as you now understand, salt has the biggest impact on what sustains you and keeps you going – your food.